-In 2015, Google AdWords did away with its call-extensions program by introducing new call-only ads.
-Call-extensions previously treated Pay Per Call campaign efforts as "clicks," rather than call conversions.
-With call-only ads available for a while now and 70% of mobile searchers using click-to-call directly from search results, it's important to make the most of this feature in AdWords.
-Here are some basics to help you get started with Pay Per Call campaigns in AdWords.
+In 2015, Google Ads did away with its call-extensions program by introducing new call-only ads.
+Call-extensions previously treated Pay Per Call campaign efforts as “clicks,” rather than call conversions.
+With call-only ads available for a while now, it’s important to make the most of this feature in Ads.
+Here are some basics to help you get started with Pay Per Call campaigns in Google Ads.

 How it Works